pluralsight/guides/in-review/front-end-javascript/filter-components-in-angularjs/article.md

 ### **Filter Component**

-Angular provides [Filter component](https://docs.angularjs.org/api/ng/filter) to filter, organize and arrange the values according to requirements.
+Angular provides [filter components](https://docs.angularjs.org/api/ng/filter) for filtering, organizing and arranging the values based on input requirements.

 ## Filter
-- [Filter](https://docs.angularjs.org/api/ng/filter/filter) returns a subset of new array based on the conditions and expressions from an array.

-- filter can be used in HTML Template as well as in JavaScript.
+A [filter](https://docs.angularjs.org/api/ng/filter/filter) returns a subset of a new array based on the conditions and expressions from the array.
+Filters can be used in HTML Template as well as in JavaScript.

 - **Syntax**

-    * In HTML Template
+    * HTML Template:

     ```html
         {{ filter_expression | filter : expression : comparator}}
     ```

-    * In JavaScript
+    * JavaScript:

     ```js
         $filter('filter')(array, expression, comparator)
     ```

-    In HTML template, we use filter in pipe expression `|` as in above. here, between this two call we have a pipe, pipes take the result from first expression and send output to second expression.
+    In HTML Template, we use `filter` in the pipe expression `|` as shown above. here.
+This pipe function takes the result from first expression and sends the output to second expression.

 - **Explanation with example** (filter in HTML Template) :